 The Fool in King Lear

-The fool does not have a name and is called, simply, ‘Fool.’
+The fool in King Lear does not have a name and is called, simply, ‘Fool.’
 He is Lear’s constant companion and accompanies him on his journey into madness and eventually death when he, just before Lear’s death, is hanged by those who have imprisoned Lear.
 In this play the fool functions as the inner consciousness of the foolish king, who is foolish while his fool is wise.
 The Fool is Lear’s alter ego and constantly comments on Lear’s relentless folly.
 Every time Lear does something foolish, like giving up all his power to his daughters, the fool rubs it in.
 When Lear finally achieves a measure of understanding about how lacking in wisdom he has been there is no need for the Fool, who dies.

 Trinculo, in The Tempest